Tsebo200/AniX/anix/README.md

 ### All The Latest Anime Data!

-Using the Jikan API, we have collected and collated all the most relevant Anime data into once seemless react experience!
+Using the Jikan API, I have collected and collated all the most relevant Anime data into once seemless react experience!

 ![image3][image3]
 ### Feature 1